JoelZhu1998/TECHIN510_Lab2/README.md

 ## Questions / Uncertainties

-- How to change the style of charts and maps?
+- How to change the style of charts and maps in streamlit?